platformsh/platformsh-docs/docs/src/add-services/solr.md

 {{< note >}}
-Platform.sh Dedicated users can use `ssh -L 8888:localhost:8983 <user>@<cluster-name>.ent.platform.sh` to open a tunnel instead, after which the Solr server administrative interface will be available at `http://localhost:8888/solr/`.
+Platform.sh Dedicated users can use `ssh -L 8888:localhost:8983 <user>@<cluster-name>.ent.platform.sh` to open a tunnel instead, after which the Solr server administrative interface is available at `http://localhost:8888/solr/`.
 {{< /note >}}